The Wall Street Journal: 2007: Stock option scandal

-2015: Malaysia Prime Minister Najib Razak and 1MDB

-In 2015, a report published by The Journal alleged that up to US$700 million was wired from 1MDB, a Malaysian state investment company, to the personal accounts of Malaysia Prime Minister Najib Razak at AmBank, the fifth largest lender in Malaysia.
-Razak responded by threatening to sue the New York-based newspaper.
-The Journal's reporting on the 1MDB scandal was a finalist for the 2016 Pulitzer Prize in international reporting.

-The report prompted some governmental agencies in Malaysia to conduct an investigation into the allegation.
-On July 28, 2020, Najib Razak was found guilty on seven charges in the 1MDB scandal.
-He was sentenced to 12 years in prison.

 2015–present: Theranos investigation

 In 2015, a report written by the Journal's John Carreyrou alleged that blood testing company Theranos' technology was faulty and founder Elizabeth Holmes was misleading investors.
 According to Vanity Fair, "a damning report published in The Wall Street Journal had alleged that the company was, in effect, a sham—that its vaunted core technology was actually faulty and that Theranos administered almost all of its blood tests using competitors' equipment."
 The Journal has subsequently published several more reports questioning Theranos' and Holmes' credibility.
-In May 2018, Carreyrou released a book about Theranos, Bad Blood, which met with critical success (and was compared to Stewart's Den of Thieves).
-The following month, the U.S. Attorney for the Northern District of California announced the indictment of Holmes on wire fraud and conspiracy charges in relation to her role as CEO of Theranos.
-Holmes was found guilty on four of the eleven original charges in January 2022.
+In May 2018, Carreyrou released a book about Theranos, Bad Blood.

 Rupert Murdoch—at the time a major investor in Theranos and owner of the Journal—lost approximately $100 million in his investments in Theranos.

 2018–present: Investigation into Stormy Daniels payment

 On January 12, 2018, Michael Rothfeld and Joe Palazzolo reported in The Wall Street Journal that during the 2016 presidential campaign, then-candidate Donald Trump's personal lawyer, Michael Cohen coordinated a $130,000 payment to Stormy Daniels for her silence regarding an alleged affair.
 In subsequent reports, the method of payment and many other details were extensively covered.
 In April of that year, FBI agents stormed Cohen's home, seizing records related to the transaction.
 On August 21, 2018, Cohen pleaded guilty to eight counts including campaign finance violations in connection with the Daniels payment.
 The coverage earned the Journal the 2019 Pulitzer Prize for National Reporting.